idvorkin/idvorkin.github.io/_d/activation.md

 ### Stopping Energy

-The amount of energy required to being an activity.
-Addictions are negative, habits are neutral, and new positive habits are positive.
-Things you are avoiding, your mental quick sand, can b every high positive.

-### Will Power

-For me, will power is very strong in the morning, but drops over time.
-Doing my morning habits really charges up my will power
+The amount of energy required to stop an activity.
+This usually varies over time.
+Movies have a natural drop in stopping energy at the end of the movie, but the magic of TikTok and Casinos is they are designed to never reduce in stopping energy

-<canvas id="chart-willpower-over-time">canvas>
+<canvas id="chart-stopping-over-time">canvas>

 </p>
 <script>
-defer (()=>  {
+defer(() => {
-const ctx = "chart-willpower-over-time" annotations = {
+  const ctx = "chart-stopping-over-time";
+  annotations = {
     /*
         line1:{
             // Indicates the type of annotation
             type: 'line',